-All students in grades 3, 4 and 5 must take the Minnesota Comprehensive Assessment in the areas of reading and math.
-5th grade is assessed in the area of science.
+All students in grade three must take the Minnesota Comprehensive Assessment in the areas of reading and math.
 (Please refer to the Parent/Guardian Guide to Statewide Testing at the back of the handbook.)

 Pledge of Allegiance

 In accordance with state law, students will be asked to recite the pledge of allegiance weekly.
 If a student objects to reciting the Pledge of Allegiance, they need to indicate their opposition to their teacher in a timely fashion and special arrangements will be made.
 Also, proper etiquette, display and respect for the flag of the United States of America will be included in the instructional goals.
 (School Board Policy 400-90-7).